Marksburg Castle in Germany (with Viking River Cruises)

 Cannon at the ready to defend Marksburg Castle (Photo credit: Colleen Lanin)

-Defense during the warring Middle Ages
+Defense During the Middle Ages

 In the Middle Ages, thick outer walls were built and cannon batteries added.
 Marksburg Castle’s strong defense is what warded off serious attacks and destruction for so many centuries.
 Its gate kept the town safe during attacks when inhabitants of the valley below would crowd into the castle grounds.